-Combination: It is possible you have a combination of the above effects.
+Combination: It is possible to have a combination of the above effects.
 This would be noticeable by witnessing the nock going in a cork-screw fashion when shooting at the 30 yard target.
 Also, you may get a diagonal tear when paper tuning.
-Follow the above steps concentrating on the porpoising effect first.
-Then move to the left and right effect.
+Follow the above steps concentrating on the propoising effect first.
+Then move to correct the left and right effect.

-In some cases when you shot Firenock with an older bow with a worn-in string, the string with its deformed shaped based on the old nock will torque the Firenock when in full pull and release.
-A new string or redoing the serving to be perfectly round and making sure the size of the serving is between 0.110" to 0.120" is all it takes to solve this issue.
+In some cases when you shot Firenock with an older bow with a worn-in string, the string with its deformed shaped based on the old nock will torque Firenock nock when in full pull and release.
+A new string or redoing the serving to perfectly round should solve the problem and please make sure the size of the serving is correct.

-There is 2 main reasons that can cause this issue.
+There are 2 main reasons that can cause this issue:

 The roundness of the string: If the serving on the string is old and it is worn-in, the shape of the serving is no longer round.
 This would form an uneven pressure to the nock and thus cause it to crack the nock as it is being torqued when shot.
 If the serving is not even, this will also cause this to happen.

-The thickness of the string: Firenock's nock throat is to do perfect fit between 0.110"/2.79mm and 0.120/3.05mm".
-Some bow manufacturers' bow strings serving are as thick as 0.135"/3.429 mm.
-This thickness is way thicker even then the Firenock's nock's prong's passage way.
-In minor case, one would notice a left kick of the arrow when shot.
-If the string serving are thicker than 0.125"/3.175mm, the nock can actually crack.
-CAUTION: Using Firenock on string serving that is thicker than what is recommended may cause the nock to crack, bow to dry fire, and serious body inquiry may occur.
+The thickness of the string: Firenock nock throat is designed to fit between 0.110"/2.79mm and 0.120/3.05mm".
+Some bow manufacturers' bow strings serving can be as thick as 0.135"/3.429 mm which is too big to fit Firenock nock.
+If the string serving is thicker than 0.125"/3.175mm, the nock can crack.
+CAUTION: Using Firenock on string serving that is thicker than what is recommended may cause the nock to crack, the bow to dry fire, and injury may occur.

-A thinner and/or new serving on the string or a new string with thinner serving will solve this problem in most cases.
+A thinner and/or new serving on the string or a new string with thinner serving should solve this problem in most cases.

 If the serving on the string is larger than the usual 0.12" (3.05mm), the nock will grab on the string tighter than normal.
-In case of a light weight arrow and a light weight tip, this can be even more visible.
-A thinner serving or a new string with a thinner serving will take care of this issue.
+In case of a light weight arrow and a light weight tip, this can be obvious.
+A thinner serving or a new string with a thinner serving should solve this problem.

-Firenock "E" style nock is what is needed to fit the A/C/C Pro Hunter arrow.
+Firenock "E" style nock will fit the A/C/C Pro Hunter arrow.
 A/C/C Pro Hunter all have an ID of 0.227"and an OD of 0.270", 0.275", 0.280, and 0.285" for 440, 390, 340 and 300 size respectively.
-With the factory uni-bushing installed, it is very easy to think that a Firenock "A" style will fit as the Easton "X" nock is about the same size.
-This is not the case, in order for Firenock to work properly, the Firenock unit must make no less than 3 full circumference contacts with the inside wall of the arrow shaft.
-The presence of a Uni-bushing makes it impossible for Firenock to work properly.
-The circuit will fly out from the nock when shot at any object; the entire unit will also not be able spin balance inside the shaft.
-These are the only immediate issues that had been observed.
-Therefore in order to use Firenock in the A/C/C Pro Hunters, the uni-bushing must be removed.
-Since the uni-bushing used in the Pro-Hunter is glued in with very strong black glue, forcing it out is close to impossible, and heating the shaft will cause separating of the aluminum from the carbon layer.
-This leads to the only obvious solution, to cut it out.
+To install Firenock in the A/C/C Pro Hunters, the uni-bushing must be cut and removed as the uni-bushing used in the Pro-Hunter is glued in with very strong black glue, forcing it out is close to impossible, and heating the shaft will cause separating of the aluminum from the carbon layer.
 After the X nock is removed, cut the shaft at 0.375"; or 0.9" including the nock.
 The uni-bushing from the very tip to where it ended is ~0.325" or ~0.260" sleeve with a ~0.070" collar, and the X nock is ~0.63".
 Square the shaft and your ACC Pro Hunter shaft is ready to accept a Firenock "E" nock.
-Please note that there may be a tiny bit of polycarbonate to shave off from the shaft when you push in the Firenock "E" style nock the very first time, this is normal and part of the "E" nock's multi-diameter/size fit design.
+Please note that you may need to shave off some ridges on the nock in order to fit he shaft perfectly.

-To fit a lighted nock inside any shaft, the presence of uni-bushing will be detrimental to the arrow flight.
-Therefore one must remove the uni-bushing and fit the nock inside the arrow tubing.
+One must remove the uni-bushing to fit the nock into the arrow shaft.
 With minor modification, the Firenock "S" style nocks will fit Easton A/C/C 3-60/340 arrows.
 Use a razor blade and shave off the 8 ridges on the nock cylinder.
-By shaving these ridges off, you will reduce the Outer Diameter (OD) of the nock to 0.2405" which would allow the Firenock to make better contact with the interior wall of the arrow shaft, 0.240".
+By shaving these ridges off, you will reduce the Outer Diameter (OD) of the nock to 0.2405" which would allow the Firenock to fit the arrow shaft of ID 0.240".